 2. Party on Khao San Road

-Can you rank a famous street with travellers as one of the sights of Bangkok?
+Can you rank a popular street full with travellers as one of the best things to do in Bangkok?
 Khao San Road became such an icon that you have to see it with your own eyes.
 Enjoy a night out here; it is the most famous backpacker area in the world.
-A street with 2 Mc Donald’s, 2 Burger Kings, 2 Starbucks, 40 shops, 30 street food carts, 20 bars, 15 massage salons and many more all within 300 meters.
+A street with 2 Mc Donald’s, 2 Burger Kings, 2 Starbucks, 482 shops, 691 street food carts, 177 bars, 15 massage salons and many more all within 500 meters.
 Even if you are not up for a party you have to come and see it and enjoy the market in Khao San Road.

 3. Boat tour Thonburi

 Forget a trip over the crowded Chao Praya River.
 That is just a normal ferry and you will not see anything.
 Make it over to Thonburi, an area that has not lost much of its charm from the old days.
 The network of khlongs (canals) is why Bangkok sometimes is referred to as Venice of the East.
 Get yourself a seat in a boat tour through the khlongs of Thonburi and see how people still live in stilted houses on the water.
 Keep your eyes open for incredibly huge lizards that grow over 2 meters long.

 A Bangkok must visit is Chinatown, one of the most bustling and lively areas of the city where it is all about shopping and eating.
 Foodies can eat their heart out.
 Street food can literally be found everywhere and later in the night alcohol too.
 Drink beers with the locals, although they don’t speak English, if you drink enough of their shots you will speak Chinese and I bet you this will be one of the most fun things to do in Bangkok! :)